You have been admitted into our DMD Program as an Advanced Standing Student. Here is what you should be doing next:

 Once you have accepted your offer of admission, you will need to set-up your McGill Username and Password and access your McGill email.
 Email is one of the official means of communication between McGill University and its students.

 Please consult this document for instructions on how to proceed with the review of your immunization documents: immunization_review_process_winter2022.pdf

 You are required to complete a series of immunizations to participate in clinical activities.
 You can submit your documents as soon as you receive an offer of admission.
 The review process is done on a rolling basis by the Student Wellness Hub.
 Although you have already submitted these documents to the Admissions Office when you applied, you will need to fill out a form on the Student Wellness Hub's website and submit your documents through their portal.

 You may be required to have a virtual meeting with a Student Wellness Hub representative if follow-up or additional information is required; please check your McGill email regularly during the weeks before the start of class to promptly follow up on any outstanding issues.

-You must provide, by the date indicated on the Dentistry Admissions Agreement Form, proof that you have received this year's influenza (flu) vaccine as well as 2 doses of COVID vaccine.
+You must provide, by the date indicated on the Dentistry Admissions Agreement Form that you signed, proof that you have received this year's influenza (flu) vaccine as well as 2 doses of COVID vaccine.